Cockfighting: Philippines

-There is no nationwide ban of cockfighting in the Philippines but since 1948, cockfighting is prohibited every Rizal Day on December 30 where violators can be fined or imprisoned due to the Republic Act No. 229.
-It further is supplemented by Presidential Decree No. 449 or the Anti-Cockfighting Law of 1974 which allows cockfights only on Sundays, certain holidays, and on certain other occasions, and only at licensed cockpits.
+There is no nationwide ban on cockfighting in the Philippines, but since 1948, cockfighting has been prohibited every Rizal Day on December 30, with violators subject to fines or imprisonment under Republic Act No. 229.
+This is further supplemented by Presidential Decree No. 449, or the Anti-Cockfighting Law of 1974, which allows cockfights only on Sundays, certain holidays, and certain other occasions, and only at licensed cockpits.